KumoCorp/kumomta/docs/changelog/main.md

 * [maildir](../reference/kumo/make_queue_config/protocol.md#advanced-maildir-path)
   now supports template expansion in the `maildir_path`. #109

+* TSA now supports `"Bounce"`, `"BounceTenant"` and `"BounceCampaign"` actions which create bounces for scheduled queues which match the domain/tenant/campaign of the triggering event. #272

 ## Fixes

 * When `enable_tls` is set to `Required` or `RequiredInsecure`, ignore the